From Advent 2020 to the Feast of St. Joseph the Worker, May 1, 2022

 MAY 1, 2021 – Feast of St. Joseph the Worker

-MARCH 19, 2022 – Feast of St. Joseph and Closing Spiritual Events of the Year of St. Joseph
+MAY 1, 2022 – Feast of St. Joseph the Worker, Mass of Consecration at 6pm and Closing Events of the Year of St. Joseph.
+Introduction of the logo for the parish’s 150th Anniversary.

 ST. JOSEPH THE DREAMER – Discerning our future in bewildering times with the help of St. Joseph.